Albies hits 2-run homer on Rodón's second pitch and hot Braves romp 8-1 over skidding Yankees

 TRAINER'S ROOM

 Yankees: 2B Gleyber Torres had an MRI that was negative after leaving Thursday’s game in the fifth inning because of right groin tightness.
-He likely will be available this weekend.
+Yankees manager Aaron Boone said he will be available this weekend.

 UP NEXT